You know the answer.

 Paid plan coming later.
 We'll introduce a paid tier once Aria is feature-complete.
 Early access users will get advance notice and a loyalty discount.

-Try one question — free No credit card · First score in 5 minutes Want structure?
+Start practicing — free No credit card · First feedback in 5 minutes Want structure?
 Join the 7-day streak — one question per day →

 Voice data handling